 Gently fry the gambas.

-Place clams for half an hour in salt water so as to bring the sand out.
+Place clams for half an hour in salt water in order to bring the sand out.

-Cook the clams in very limited water.
+Cook the clams in very little water.
 Then add the mussels, so they open.
-Mussels, which are not open, throw away.
+Throw away mussels which are not open.